Our curriculum is built for children to SHINE (Succeed, be Happy, be Independent, be Nurtured, be Empowered)

 Children are taught in a variety of ways: individually, in small groups, or as a whole class, whichever is most appropriate to enable effective use of teacher expertise and also provide focused teaching for key areas of the curriculum.
 All work is carefully planned and pupils individually monitored so that each child makes progress and we are able to bring out the best in each child no matter what their age or ability.

 At Hinstock we strive for an engaging curriculum which allows children to thrive both inside and outside of the classroom.
-We have a developing Forest School and offer a yearly residential activity week to Year 5/6 as well as a two day on-site 'Base Camp' experience for Years 3/4 which allow our children to have meaningful and exciting learning opportunities beyond the National Curriculum, experiences which stretch their resilience, resourcefulness and problem solving skills and prepare them to face the wide range of challenges they will face in the future.
+We have a Forest School weekly for different groups and offer a yearly residential activity week to Year 5/6 which allows our children to have meaningful and exciting learning opportunities beyond the National Curriculum, experiences which stretch their resilience, resourcefulness and problem solving skills and prepare them to face the wide range of challenges they will face in the future.
 Remembering 'Tomorrow's Success Begins Today'.